LucaPetrucci/horovod_chart/README.md

-# Helm Charts for PLAS
+# Helm Charts for the PLAS project

 In this repository you can find all the Helm charts used by the [PLAS project](https://github.com/PlatformedTasks/Documentation).